collectiveaccess/ProvidenceDocs/_source/providence/user/workflow/location.rst

 By default the current value will be displayed using the ``template`` set for the relevant policy element.
 Additional named templates may be defined for policy elements using the optional ``additionalTemplates`` entry.
-Each key/value pair within ``additionalTemplates`` defines a name, and a template.
+Each key/value pair within ``additionalTemplates`` defines a name and a template.
 For example:

 ::